-A cyberbuddy, Jacqueline Christiano, posted on her anti-Trump Facebook group a response to President Trump’s latest dog and pony show.
-It’s collectively known as Trump’s speech to the nation through an address to a joint session of Congress on 02/28/2017.
+A cyberbuddy, Jacqueline Christiano, posted on her anti-Trump Facebook group a response to Trump’s latest dog and pony show.
+It’s collectively known as Trump’s speech to the nation on February 28, 2017, through an address to a joint session of Congress.

-Then came a convert’s to Trumpism turn, the Speaker of the United States House of Representatives, Paul Ryan.
-Standing directly behind the president, with the Vice President in tow, he delivered his office’s de rigueur in true ringmaster fashion: “Members of Congress, I have the high privilege and distinct honor of presenting to you the President of the United States.”
+Then came the turn of a convert to Trumpism, the Speaker of the United States House of Representatives, Paul Ryan.
+Standing directly behind the president, with the vice president in tow, he delivered his office’s de rigueur opening in true ringmaster fashion: “Members of Congress, I have the high privilege and distinct honor of presenting to you the president of the United States.”

-I commented on Jacqueline’s post by writing “Very well stated” because I could not agree more.
-She is spot on.
-Just because Trump’s Lithium blood levels (my assumption, not fact) have him under control (see my “Presidential Lithium Blood Levels Obtained?” article), that does not mean that we should forget his past, or forget about his potential to strike at the soul of our country.
+I commented on Jacqueline’s post by writing, “Very well stated,” because I could not agree more.
+She’s spot-on.
+Just because Trump’s lithium blood levels (my assumption, not fact) have him under control (see my “Presidential Lithium Blood Levels Obtained?” article), that does not mean that we should forget his past, or forget about his potential to strike at the soul of our country.
 He’s done it before.
 He’ll do it again.
 He is a very unstable and unseemly man.

-Hmmm….
-Maybe Jones is having a nervous breakdown.
+Hmm . . . maybe Jones is having a nervous breakdown.
 It’s not his fault.
 He’s been working his ass off.
 His duties as Trump watcher and reporter must be exhausting, mentally and emotionally.
-Van, there’s no shame in taking Lithium.
+Van, there’s no shame in taking lithium.
 It seems to be working well so far for the president.
-Hit him up for a tab or two….
+Hit him up for a tab or two . . .

 The minority leader, Nancy Pelosi, remained steadfastly faithful to her disgust of the president’s overall behavior.
 She wrote that Trump’s speech was “utterly disconnected from the cruel reality of his conduct.”
 Obviously, Pelosi has no need for psychiatric medications.
-She is not delusional … she sees Trump clearly in-spite of him trying to hide behind his newly minted smoke and mirrors.
+She’s not delusional . . . she sees Trump clearly in spite of him trying to hide behind his newly minted smoke and mirrors.

 I tried to watch Trump’s speech live, but I could not.
-I watched it the morning after, having recorded it to my DVR.
+I watched it in the morning, having recorded it with my DVR.
 I do that most of the time.
 Watch him after he speaks.
-I never really know why I do that.
+I don’t know why I do that.
 It’s just something I do.
-I suppose that watching Trump from recorded videos, that I am unconsciously viewing him in a historical context.
+I suppose by watching Trump from recorded videos that I am unconsciously viewing him in a historical context.
 It’s like watching a horrible chapter from our past and not the live decimation of our nation.
-Watching a recorded Trump seems to keep me from turning off the TV when he spews lies, or alternative facts as his capo Kellyanne Conway calls them.
+Watching a recorded Trump seems to keep me from turning off the TV when he spews lies, or alternative facts, as his capo Kellyanne Conway calls them.
 As always, there was an abundance of presidential falsehoods in his speech before the joint session of Congress.
 Let’s review three presidential postulations courtesy of ABC News: